‘Sports Illustrated’ Model Hailey Clauson Flaunts Sculpted Legs In High-Cut, Belted Swimsuit

 Hailey Clauson turned up the heat on her Instagram account this week with a series of new photos that were an instant hit with her thousands of fans.

-The triple Instagram update was shared on Thursday, November 21, and have earned nothing but praise from the Sports Illustrated: Swimsuit Edition model’s 547,000 followers.
+The triple Instagram update was shared on Thursday, November 21, and have earned nothing but praise from the Sports Illustrated: Swimsuit Issue model’s 547,000 followers.

 A geotag on the post indicated that the 24-year-old was at the Resort at Pelican Hill, a luxury getaway in Newport Beach, California.
 The camera was positioned in front of Hailey as she posed for the impromptu photo shoot, capturing a nearly full-length look at her incredible figure.
 She was seen sitting in a wicker arm chair in her hotel room, which was illuminated by the golden sunlight that spilled from a window out of the frame.

-Hailey looked smoking hot as she posed for the snaps in a sexy white one-piece swimsuit from the brand Solid & Striped that did nothing but favors for her impressive curves.
-The number boasted a ribbed fabric for some texture, and a square neckline taht offered a teasing glimpse of cleavage.
+Hailey looked smoking hot as she posed for the snaps in a sexy, white one-piece swimsuit from the brand Solid & Striped that did nothing but favors for her impressive curves.
+The number boasted a ribbed fabric for some texture and a square neckline that offered a teasing glimpse of cleavage.
 The swimwear also featured a thick belt with a golden buckle, which was wrapped tight around her torso, accentuating her slender frame.

 What truly captivated the attention of her audience were her endlessly long legs that were left nearly completely on display thanks to the number’s daringly cheeky design.
 She stretched her sculpted stems out in front of her, and at one point spread them apart to show off her swimsuit’s high-cut style that upped the ante of the ensemble even more.